-To limit exposure to Covid-19, we have created new guidelines for gallery visitors:
+To limit exposure to Covid-19, we have created new guidelines for visitors:

-- Ten visitors at a time in the Museum
+- Ten visitors limited at one time in the Museum

 - Social distancing applies in the Gardens

 We are located on the beachside in Ormond just steps from the Atlantic Ocean.
 Enjoy the surrounding Ormond Beach community and grab a bite at more than eight restaurants within a mile after picking up something unique in the museum gift shop.

 Our art exhibitions change frequently and there is always something new to discover in our lush gardens.
 If you have more than an hour, sign up for one of our art classes, garden talks or children’s programs!
 A trip to the Ormond Memorial Art Museum is a wonderful experience.
 View a variety of professional art exhibits, take a stroll through the memorial gardens, pick a seat in the classroom to brush up your skills, or join us in one of our many special events.

 A selection of spiritual oil paintings by founding artist Malcolm Fraser may be found in the original part of the museum which fronts Granada.

 A bronze commemorative plaque of all Ormond Beach residents who served in World War II is housed inside the Museum.

 Two original sculptures honoring veterans of the Korean and Vietnam Wars are on display in the gardens .

 Admission is free of charge, although a $2 per person donation is gratefully accepted.